Thief (film): Music

 Mann has gained a reputation as a director who uses cutting-edge music for his films.

 Thiefs moody soundscapes were composed and performed by Tangerine Dream.
 The soundtrack was the second of many notable film scores composed by the group throughout the 1980s.
-The film was nominated for a Razzie Award for Worst Musical Score, but that didn't deter Mann from choosing them a second time to compose the music for his next feature film, the ill-fated 1983 World War II fantasy horror The Keep.
+The film was nominated for a Razzie Award for Worst Musical Score, but that did not deter Mann from choosing them a second time to compose the music for his next feature film, the ill-fated 1983 World War II fantasy horror The Keep.

 He originally intended to score the film with Chicago blues music, but ultimately felt that this choice might hamper the film's resonance with a wider audience.
-Mann said in a 2014 interview, "I felt that to be so regionally specific in the music choice would make Frank's experience specific only to Frank.
+Mann said in a 2014 interview: "I felt that to be so regionally specific in the music choice would make Frank's experience specific only to Frank.
 So I wanted the kind of transparency, if you like, the formality of electronic music, and hence Tangerine Dream."
 He utilizes jazz/blues in one scene when Frank races to meet Jessie after the offer from Leo, transitioning from the meetup, all the way to the jazz club.

 Additional music cues were composed by Craig Safan.

-Reception and legacy
+Release

-Under the working title Violent Streets, the film debuted at the 34th Cannes Film Festival.
-It went on to open in theaters in the United States on March 27, 1981, earning a modest $4.3 million.
+Under the working title Violent Streets, the film debuted in-competition at the 34th Cannes Film Festival.
+It went on to open in theaters in the United States on March 27, 1981.

+Home media

+The film was released on Blu-ray and 4K Blu-ray by the Criterion Collection.

+Reception

+Box office

+In the U.S., Thief earned a modest $4.3 million.
 While not a financial success in its initial release, the film has become a reference point in Mann's career, especially with the release of his crime epic, Heat, with which this movie has many similarities.